 It is never legal to exceed the speed limit to overtake another vehicle.

 Overtaking at a pedestrian or children’s crossing

-While cycling, you can overtake vehicles on the left but must give way to any vehicle in front of you that is turning left and signalling to turn left.
+When riding your bike, you can overtake vehicles, including personal mobility devices, on the left but you must give way to any vehicle in front of you that is turning left and signalling to turn left.

 You can expect to share some bike lanes with personal mobility devices.
 They are allowed to ride in bike lanes on roads with a speed limit of 50km/h or less and all bike lanes that are physically separated from other lanes of traffic (for example, by bollards or raised median strip).